kdm9/dcstream/README.md

 # DCStream

-Daube's (de)-Compression Streams for C.
+(De)-Compression Streams for C.

+A consistent API for the compression and decompression of files in C. Supports GZip/zlib, Zstandard, and BZip2.